gcbrueckmann/HotMelt/docs/first-site/index.md

 ' | tee Site/{config,init,autoload,routes}.php > /dev/null
 ```

-`Site/config.php` is where you will tipically set [configuration options](../overview/configuration).
+`Site/config.php` is where you will typically set [configuration options](../overview/configuration).

 The file `Site/init.php` is loaded by the dispatch machinery as soon as HotMelt is ready, but before a request has actually been processed.
 You can use this file to configure middleware and other requirements of your site.